-You might think that you'll be sitting in Plenary or in workshops all day but the reality is that you'll probably be doing a lot of walking.
+You might think that you'll be sitting in General Session or in workshops all day but the reality is that you'll be doing a lot of walking.
 In addition to commuting between your hotel, meals, and the convention center, you will be navigating 500,000 square feet of meeting space and exhibits.

 The Accessibilities Services Committee coordinates the provision of assistive devices for GA attendees, including wheelchairs, walkers, and electric scooters.
 If you have mobility or other physical access concerns, we ask that you please fill out an Accessibilities Services Request Form by April 30 so that arrangements can be made.

 When you arrive at GA, you will receive an official GA name badge.
 You MUST wear your name badge while attending or participating in any GA event, including evening entertainment.
 Name badges help to foster a sense of community and security; they identify us to one another and also to ushers and security personnel.
 It is essential that your name badge stays with you throughout the week and is displayed appropriately while you are in the convention center or our shared meeting spaces.